 In this work, we present a model for planar layers of two immiscible binary fluids A and B using the MPC approach.
-The fluids, separated by a flat interface, are of distinct shear viscosity, $\eta_A$ and $\eta_B$ , whose values are tuned by the corresponding MPC collision frequency.
-While omitting the thermodynamic and kinetic processes of phase separation, it allows for fluid particle exchange across the interface, associated with a change of the local (collisional) interactions in the arriving fluid layer.
+The fluids, separated by a flat interface, are of distinct shear viscosity, η_A and η_B , whose values are tuned by the corresponding MPC collision frequency.
+While omitting the thermodynamic and kinetic processes of phase separation, it allows for fluid particle exchange across the interface, associated with an $A \leftrightarrow B$ identity switch of the MPC particles in the arriving single-fluid layer.
 No explicit interactions between fluid particles at the interfacial zone are required, although a more sophisticated modeling of the interface properties is possible for future assessment.
-Shear flow profiles and the shear stress under starting flow conditions are calculated, and the latter is compared with a provided analytical solution of the linearized Navier-Stokes equation of the same composite fluid.
-Moreover, transverse hydrodynamic velocity correlation functions (TVAFs) are determined for the different layers.
-In addition, the hydrodynamic mobility/friction properties of a colloidal sphere inside a fluid layer, which moves steadily parallel or perpendicular to an interface, are calculated.
-The approach recovers the correct flow profiles, fluctuating hydrodynamic properties, and thermal fluctuations of the individual fluid layers.
+Shear flow profiles and transverse hydrodynamic velocity correlation functions (TVAFs) are determined for the different layers.
+Moreover, the hydrodynamic mobility/friction properties of a colloidal sphere inside a fluid layer, which moves steadily parallel or perpendicular to an interface, are calculated.
+The model recovers the correct flow profiles, fluctuating hydrodynamic properties, and thermal fluctuations of the individual fluid layers.
 The invoked simplifications in the present MPC treatment lead to a higher computational efficiency compared to other mesoscale techniques and MPC implementations considered so far [51-56], which is a significant advantage when simulating large-scale systems.